 - 2 tsp Extra Virgin olive oil for cooking

-- 2 tsp of olive oil to brush the tomatoes
+- 2 tsp olive oil to brush the tomatoes

 - 2 cups water

-Cut the tops of the tomatoes and core them.
-Save the inner pulp for future recipes
+- Cut the tops of the tomatoes and core them

-Use a paper napkin to suck up any extra moisture and juice from the inside of the tomato
+- Use a paper napkin to soak up any extra moisture from the inside the tomato

-Using a brush, oil the inside and outside of the tomatoes.
-Make sure they are well coated.
+- Using a brush, generously coat the inside and outside of the tomatoes with oil

-Add the onions, broccoli, Thai chilies and corn
+- Add the onions, broccoli, Thai chili and corn